Radiation therapy for bladder cancer

 Radiation therapy can be used:

-- As the main treatment for people with earlier stage cancers who can’t have surgery
+- As the main treatment for people with earlier-stage cancers who can’t have surgery

-Side effects of radiation therapy
+Possible side effects of radiation therapy

 - Nausea and vomiting